News

 News Releases and Official Statements

-30 Special Olympics New Mexico Athletes will compete in the 2026 Special Olympics USA Games
+30 Special Olympics New Mexico Athletes will compete at the 2026 Special Olympics USA Games

 ALBUQUERQUE, NEW MEXICO, June 11, 2026: In just over a week, more than 3,000 athletes from across the country will come together to compete at the 2026 Special Olympics USA Games, taking place June 20–26, 2026, in Minnesota.
 This national celebration of sport and inclusion will unite athletes, coaches, families and fans from all 50 states.
 Special Olympics New Mexico is proud to share that it will send a 49-member delegation, including 30 Special Olympics athletes, to represent New Mexico at the 2026 Special Olympics USA Games.